motortalk/FakeLocations/README.md

 The needed classes come as class extensions and two normal classes to imitate the behaviour of some classes needed.

-**This code is not ment to be used in testing not for AppStore apps!
+**This code is ment to be used in testing and not in AppStore apps!
 This code is in a very early state!**

 To prevent that the code is ran in a live app we are using a `#ifdef FAKE_LOCATIONS` macro in each file.
 See the example.